CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( document:Carbon.Document.Class ):boolean
 ```

-Returns true if the object has the properties to be defined as a PersistedContainer
+Returns true if the object has the properties and methods of a `Carbon.LDP.PersistedContainer.Class` object.

 *Parameters*